BradCoffield/APIs-for-librarians/_archivedotorg/texts-by-keyword.md

 This asks the [archive.org](https://www.archive.org/) API for a list of all of the [Naropa University Archive Project's](https://archive.org/details/naropa&tab=about) contents and then selects three from that list for display.
 It will select a new set on each page load.
 The Naropa archive features poetry readings and lectures from many prominent Beat (literary movement) figures like Allen Ginsburg and Anne Waldman.
 There's a lot of great content!

-This implementation would be great for a libguide page on the Beat literary movement.

 ### Screenshot